PavelEvleev/consoleGoogleSearch/README.md

-# console-google-search
+# consoleGoogleSearch
-simlple app for geting top 3 result from search in google
+simlple app for geting top results from search in google